SJHayler/agds_report_salomehayler/data_raw/README.md

 # data sources

-This folder contains the raw data used for the exercises Phenology Modelling and Digital Soil Mapping, that isn't downloaded automatically again when knitting the R script.
+This folder contains the parts of original data, that are used for the exercises Phenology Modelling and Digital Soil Mapping, and aren't downloaded automatically again when knitting the R script.

 *Remark*: Downloading the original datasets is NOT necessary to run the scripts (!).
 The preprocessed soil data used in the R Markdown script soil_mapping.Rmd is already linked in ../data.